 .

 Character Designs

 Character designs from 2019-2020.The first four are original characters that I made for my storyboarding class in 2019.The next four were homework assignments for my visual development class in 2020: creating character designs from abstract shapes.
-The next two were also homework assignments; I drew my own stylized version of famous Korean historical figures.The New Year's illustration was just a personal illustration I made to celebrate the New Year.The rest are quick sketches of my original characters that I did for my sculpting class in 2019.
+The next two were also homework assignments: making my own stylized version of famous Korean historical figures.The New Year's illustration was just a personal illustration I made to celebrate the New Year.The rest are quick sketches of my original characters that I made for my sculpting class in 2019.
 The mermaid humanoid and spider crab humanoid characters are the ones that I ended up sculpting.

+.